 When Basmina first came to Skateistan, she was really nervous and she had tons of questions in her mind.
 She was worried because at 11, she was older than many of the students in her class.
 Her educators reassured her that age doesn’t matter and that you’re never too old to start learning.

 Over the next few months, Basmina noticed a change in herself.
 She started to feel more confident and even began to dream of her future.
 She wants to be a doctor and she no longer felt like that would be impossible for her.
 According to her educators, she is a hardworking, bright, articulate and kind girl.

-In September last year, the Skate School in Afghanistan reopened for students.
+In September last year, the Skate School reopened for students.
 Staff take care to keep educating students about hygiene and infection and they follow the regulations set out in the Skate Schools.
 Basmina has now been enrolled in public school, following her successful graduation from the Back-to-School program at Skateistan.